pygame/pygame/docs/reST/ref/event.rst

 .. versionadded:: 2.0.0

-Since pygame 2.0.1, there are a new set of events, called windowevents.
+Since pygame 2.0.1, there are a new set of events, called window events.
 Here is a list of all window events, along with a short description

 ::